NetsBlox/mobile/README.md

     - install netsblox depndecies to allow buliding dist file `cd netsblox && npm i; cd ../`
 - Setup NetsBlox's browser by going to src/browser and running `git submodule update --init --recursive`
 - Create a relative symlink from netsblox's browser directory to www/assets/netsblox-client `ln -s ../../netsblox/src/browser www/assets/netsblox-client`
+- Set the server address for ionic through `src/commons`.
+TODO have it set the address as part of the compilation process.

 ### Platform Support Tips
 In order for android webview to support the `viewport` tag you need to update the file `CordovaLib/src/org/apache/cordova/engine/SystemWebViewEngine.java` by adding